Celebrimbor: Ring-maker

 Later, someone naming himself Annatar arrived in Eregion.
 He appeared to be an Elf, and claimed he has been sent by the Valar to share his wisdom and skills in ring-craft and jewelry for the benefit of all Middle-earth; but in fact he was the Dark Lord Sauron in disguise.
 Annatar provided valuable and seemingly benevolent guidance and instruction to Celebrimbor and the smiths of Eregion, and they began making the Rings of Power for the rulers of Middle-earth—seven for the Dwarf-lords and nine for Men.
 Secretly, without Sauron's knowledge, Celebrimbor also forged three Rings for the Elves, the greatest and fairest of the Rings of Power.
 The three Rings were thus free of Sauron's corrupting influence.

 At the same time, Sauron secretly forged a ring: the One Ring which would enable him to rule Middle-earth.
 Later Sauron reassumed his role as the Dark Lord and placed the One Ring on his finger, claiming dominion over all the Rings of Power and their bearers.
 Before this, Celebrimbor believed Sauron to be what he had claimed to be, but realising the truth he and the Elves of Eregion defied Sauron by withholding the other rings from him.
 He had already sent the three Rings away for safekeeping.

-With his scheme exposed to the elves, Sauron retaliated by attacking Eregion, initiating the War of the Elves and Sauron, and laying waste to the realm.
+With his scheme exposed to the Elves, Sauron retaliated by attacking Eregion, initiating the War of the Elves and Sauron, and laying waste to the realm.
 Celebrimbor was captured in the sack of Eregion, and was forced under torture to disclose where the Nine and the Seven were held, but he would not reveal the whereabouts of the three Elvish Rings.
 Sauron captured the lesser rings and used them as instruments of evil in later years, particularly against Men.
 Celebrimbor died from his torment; his body, shot with arrows, was then hung upon a pole and used by Sauron's forces like a banner on the battlefield.

 Alternative backgrounds

 Like Galadriel and Gil-galad, Celebrimbor first appeared as a character in The Lord of the Rings and then had to be inserted into The Silmarillion, leading to multiple changes to his descent.
-In a 1968 version of the story, Celebrimbor was not a Noldor but one of the Teleri of Aman, one of the three companions of Galadriel and Celeborn (here made into a Telerin prince Teleporno or Telporno, grandson of Olwë).
+In a c.
+1968 version of the story, included in the essay Eldarin Hands, Fingers and Numerals, Celebrimbor was one of the Teleri of Aman, one of the three companions of Galadriel and Celeborn (here made into a Telerin prince Teleporno or Telporno).
 Christopher Tolkien noted that his father had mentioned Celebrimbor's descent from Fëanor in the appendices to The Lord of the Rings, and had underlined it in one of his personal copies, writing in the margin a note stating that Celebrimbor was Curufin's son, and that if he had remembered this he would have felt bound to retain that version.
-A different version, in the late essay Of Dwarves and Men, has Celebrimbor as a Sindar who claimed descent from Daeron, and at one point, Celebrimbor was also one of the Noldor of Gondolin.
+A different version, in the late essay Of Dwarves and Men, has Celebrimbor as one of the Sindar who claimed descent from Daeron, and at one point, Celebrimbor was also one of the Noldor of Gondolin.